cbdb-project/crowdsource-webapp/README.md

       docker run --volume="data:/usr/src/cbdbapp/data" --expose 3000 --expose 5000 -p 3000:3000 -p 5000:5000  -it tomding/cbdbapp

 The first command pulls the image from docker repo (run once).
-The second one starts the container, and also mounts a Docker volume named "data" onto the app data directory (the data are *required* for the app to function).
+The second one starts the container, and mounts a Docker volume named "data" onto the app data directory (the data are *required* for the app to function).
+Make sure the "data" docker volume contains the required data files (cbdb.db, etc.) - you can create it with "docker volume create data".

 Now it should be available at http://localhost:3000.